 John Sullivan, former chief talent officer for Agilent Technologies and a professor of management at San Francisco State University, tells Inc., “Onboarding is a performance-based, customized approach.”
 The customization should also factor into your management style: what motivates one employee might do the opposite for another.
 Sullivan suggests checking in with each new employee regarding how they liked to be managed: “Why don’t ask you upfront ‘What is the best way to manage you?’”

 3. Do set your new employee up for success— literally.

 The Balance strongly suggests preparing a new employee’s space before their first day so they can hit the ground running: clean up their desk, make sure their phone is connected, set their computer up, and give them the wifi password.
 Make sure you communicate any necessary first-day information— what they should wear, anything they should know about parking and/or building security, who to ask for on that first day, what tools and resources will already be at the office— ahead of time.

 4. Don’t assume you can just leave them to it.

-Perry notes, “I'm a big believer of surveying at every step of the process.”
-Her preferred method includes checking in at the end of the first week, then every month for the employee's first three months, making sure to craft different questions for each check-in.
+Perry notes, “I’m a big believer of surveying at every step of the process.”
+Her preferred method includes checking in at the end of the first week, then every month for the employee’s first 90 days, making sure to craft different questions for each check-in.
 Scheduling this (alongside regular 1:1s) in advance will remind the employee that their onboarding process is ongoing, and you know they are still adjusting.
 It’s especially good if you have an employee performance management platform that checks in with them and you automatically at dates you can set beforehand.

 At the start, they should be more focused on the employee’s first day, how their experience in the first week met with their expectations, and how they are acclimating to the relevant technologies or systems.
 The questions should then shift to whether the employee feels they have the tools they need to do their job well, followed by what short- and long-term goals they might be forming now that they’ve got a foundation at the organization.